What to put in your bins

 Soft plastics can be returned to major supermarkets for recycling, including supermarket bags, wraps and frozen food packaging.

 Donate your old clothes and shoes to your local op shop.
-If items are too worn and can’t be donated they can be used as cleaning rags or placed in your garbage bin.
+If items are too worn and cannot be donated, they can be used as cleaning rags or placed in your garbage bin.

 Green waste bin (lime green lid)